 Information required on claim form

-The person who is making the claim is called the plaintiff.
-The person against whom the claim is being made is called the defendant.
-The names and addresses of both of the parties must be filled in and at the bottom of the form under the heading 'particulars of claim' details of what the claim is about must be included.
+The person who is making the claim is called the applicant.
+The person against whom the claim is being made is called the respondent.
+The names and addresses of both of the parties must be filled in and at the bottom of the form under the heading 'Statement of Claim' the applicant must provide details of what the claim is about.
 These particulars should include the date on which the matter took place and the basis on which the claim is made (this is called the 'cause of action').
-If there is insufficient room at the bottom of the form separate pages can be attached to the form setting out the particulars of claim.
+For a Minor Civil Action, the applicant should complete Option A of the Statement of Claim section.
+The applicant should try to be as clear and brief as possible.

 What documents to provide